RobotExMachina/Machina.NET/docs/Machina_TODO.md

 - [x] Rethink what the 3D printer does automatically and what needs to be managed by the user: temperature, calibration, homing... --> The philosophy of the library is that it is a very low-level 3D printer interface as a result of the ibject being a machine that can move in 3D space.
 It is for simple custom operations, not really for hi-end printing (user would be much better off using a slicer software).
     - [x] Focus on the ZMorph for now; if at some point I use other printer, will expand functionality.
     - [x] Add `Initialize()` and `Terminate()` for custom initialization and ending boilerplates.
-    - [ ] Change `Extrude(bool)` to `Extrude(double)` to include ExtrusionRate, and remove `ExtrusionRate` --> let's keep it like this for the moment, might be confusing/tyring to combine them. --> Perhaps add a `Extrude(double)` overload tht combines them both?
+    - [ ] ~~Change `Extrude(bool)` to `Extrude(double)` to include ExtrusionRate, and remove `ExtrusionRate`~~ --> let's keep it like this for the moment, might be confusing/tyring to combine them. --> Perhaps add a `Extrude(double)` overload tht combines them both?

-- [ ] REMOVE THE REGULAR/TO MODEL, and add a ActionMode("absolute"/"relative") to substitute it
+- [ ] ~~REMOVE THE REGULAR/TO MODEL, and add a ActionMode("absolute"/"relative") to substitute it!~~
-- [ ] Remove all obsolete components, and create new ones with GUID to avoid overwrite
+    - ActionMode becomes a property of the cursor.
+    - Under this, Actions cannot be independently defined, but their meaning varies depending on when/where in the program they have been issued! :( This detracts from the conceptual independence of the Action and its platform-agnosticity...
+This may make sense in command-line environments, but will be quite shitty in VPLs
+    - Make `Push/PopSettings()` store `ActionMode` too?
+--> Decided not to go for this.
+The focus of this project is the CORE library, not the VPLs APIS...
+And when writting Machina code, the ...To() suffix is quite convenient and literal to quickly switch between modes, makes different explicit, is faster to type/read, and works better with auto completion in dev IDEs.
+Furtehrmore, it is interesting to keep the idea that Actions are agnostic to the medium; it would be weird if the same line of code would mean different things depending on the state of the cursor: the action should be absolute or relative on its own.

+- [x] Add `ExtrusionRateTo()` and `TemperatureTo()`
-- [ ] Rename "MotionType" to "MotionMode"
+- [x] Rename "MotionType" to "MotionMode": action API and enum value
-- [ ] Rename 'Motion' to 'MotionType' here and Dyn (GH is changed)
+- [x] Rename `Mode()` to `ControlMode()`
+- [x] Rnemae `RunMode()` to `CycleMode()`
-- [ ] Rename 'Attach' to 'AttachTool', and 'Detach' to 'DetachTools'...?
+- [ ] ~~Rename '`Attach`' to '`AttachTool`', and '`Detach`' to '`DetachTools`'...?~~
-- [ ] Rename 'PushSettings' to 'SettingsPush' and same for Pop?
+- [ ] ~~Rename '`PushSettings`' to '`SettingsPush`' and same for `Pop`?~~
 - [ ] Print a disclaimer header for exported code
 - [ ] Rename `Zone` and `Joints` Actions in actions

+- [ ] Rename 'Motion' to 'MotionType' here and Dyn (GH is changed)
 - [ ] Rename `FeedRate` to `ExtrusionRate` in DYN+GH
+- [ ] Remove all obsolete components, and create new ones with GUID to avoid overwrite
 - [ ] Update Dyn+GH in general
 - [ ] Wrap up Icons
 - [ ] Redo DYN+GH sample files